Flying With Children: The Ultimate Guide

 Be Prepared for Mishaps and Meltdowns

 No matter how much you prepare, something is always bound to go wrong when you’re flying with small children.
-Babies cry, and it is likely that your baby will do at least some crying on the plane.
+Babies cry, and it is likely that your baby will do at least some crying on the plane if they fear flying.
 Or, your champion napper may decide that this is the one time he or she is going to refuse a nap.
 If you can accept that things aren’t going to go exactly according to plan ahead of time, you’ll save yourself a lot of stress.

 Flying with children is no walk in the park, even for experienced travelers.
 But the good news is that with a little preparation, your trip can go a lot more smoothly than you might think.